HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/index.md

 ### Equal minimum and maximum heap

-* Set `-Xms` = `-Xmx` (in this case, 4 GB) for performance runs.
+Set `-Xms` and `-Xmx` to the same value (for example, `4g`) for performance runs.
-* This prevents dynamic heap expansion, eliminating overhead and ensuring stable, predictable performance.
+This setting prevents dynamic heap expansion, reduces overhead, and ensures stable, predictable performance.

 ### Determine Final Memory Requirements